Cable tray systems are designed for easy installation and to accommodate power, communications, and signal cabling across a variety of applications.

 01- The technicians will identify the route of the trays and the support system size based on the width of the trays.

-04- As I said earlier at the beginning of this video, the upper layer will be a basket tray with a size 150×100, and the cable trunk at the bottom layer will have the same width.
+04- As I said earlier at the beginning of this video, the upper layer will be a basket tray with a size of 150×100, and the cable trunk at the bottom layer will have the same width.

-05- For example, if the concrete slab’s soffit height is three meters, and the cable trunk, which is the bottom layer, will be installed at the height of 2.1 meters, which means its distance from the soffit is 300 cm – 210 cm = 90 cm.
+05- For example, if the concrete slab’s soffit height is three meters, and the cable trunk, which is the bottom layer, will be installed at a height of 2.1 meters, which means its distance from the soffit is 300 cm – 210 cm = 90 cm.

 06- As the width of the cable trunk and the basket tray is 15 cm, plus we need to give around 3 cm right and left the cable trunk for proper alignment, so the total length of the Unistrut channel that will carry the cable basket and the cable trunk will be 15+3+3= 21cm.